At the airport, Zoe realised something.

 She frowned.
 Was that applying to her as well?

 For the rest of the plane ride, she didn’t speak to Chen.
 She started to feel ambiguous.
 From a person whom almost died, life was very precious.
 But from a person who took everything for granted, life was something everyone had, something common that he could never imagine losing.
 Then what about her?
 Where was her place?
-Life wasn’t something she wanted to lose, but she was going to lose it anyway.
+Life wasn’t something she wanted to lose, but she was losing her grip on her future.

 “I was just thinking about things.
 I have a lot of work to do when I get home.”
 She lied through her teeth.